Course Outline

 .NET Core

-- Working knowledge of imperative, object-oriented programming languages, such as C#, C++, Java.
+- Practical knowledge of imperative and object-oriented programming languages, such as C#, C++, or Java.

-- Some proficiency with terminals or command lines and text editors.
+- Familiarity with terminals, command lines, and text editors.

 Angular

-- Working knowledge of ASP.NET Core MVC development and have a good understanding of JavaScript, HTML, and CSS
+- Working knowledge of ASP.NET Core MVC development and a solid understanding of JavaScript, HTML, and CSS.

 Testimonials (3)